 Re-create significant moments from your life and shoot them in a series: that time Jimmy Johnson next door gave you a black eye, hiking to a lighthouse with your father, going off to college, getting baptized, etc. Even cooler if you have your kids step in as the actors.

 Find a location where you enjoy shooting landscapes, and then visit the location various times throughout the year.
 Photograph the same location every season in different weather conditions, different light, different compositions and using new creative ideas each time you go.

 Thomas Hawk is a photographer who does a $2 homeless photo project.
 Whenever a poor person asks him for money, he pays them $2 to pose for a photo.
 Then the person will have earned the money by working for a few minutes while the photographer shoots, and he gets great photos of interesting people.
-I really hate business cliches, so I’m not sure if I should call this a win-win, or synergy.
-Either way, it’s a fantastic project.
+It’s a fantastic project.

 50. Fairy Tales/Character Shoot